avcolangelo/p8105_final_project/team_proposal.md

 ## Planned Analyses/Visualizations/Coding Challenges

+  - Planned visualizations include an interactive color coded map of squirrels based on certain characteristics and a squirrel density map, as well as a reader friendly table \*Planned analyses include frequencies and possibly a linear regression depending on what looks interesting in the data
   - Coding challenges: deciding how to approach missing data which squirrels to exclude for missing data